Child giving her teddy bear a shot

 Do people still need to wear a mask after they've had the vaccine?

-Follow CDC website guidelines for masking if you test positive, you are exposed, or you have symptoms.
+Follow California Department of Health guidelines if you test positive for COVID-19, you are exposed, or you have symptoms.

 Where can people get COVID-19 vaccines?

 This will vary by county.
 You can get a vaccine from local pharmacies like CVS or Walgreens, from your health care provider, or from your public health clinic.
 Your local health department or school district may also be holding vaccination clinics.
 Check with your local public health department or primary care provider about where the vaccine is available in your location.
 Parents or legal guardians need to provide signed consent for their child to receive the vaccine.
-Check this local website for vaccine locations and information: https://covid19.ca.gov/vaccines/#How-to-get-vaccinated
+For access to vaccines, visit the CDPH COVID vaccines website.

 What does the vaccine cost?

 Most health care plans a provide the vaccine free of charge.
-Individuals without coverage may use the CDC Bridge Access or the Vaccines for Children program to receive free vaccines.
+Individuals without coverage may use the Vaccines for Children program to receive free vaccines.

 How do I talk to my child about getting the COVID-19 vaccine?